 "Oh, hey, kid.
 It's okay," the initial shinobi tried to calm, placing a hand on her back softly in case she'd lash out.
 Sakura almost did.
-By Kami-sama she was about to grab his wrist and twist it around his back, but she didn't have strength for one, and by the time that thought breached her muddled mind, someone had called her name.
+By Kami she was about to grab his wrist and twist it around his back, but she didn't have strength for one, and by the time that thought breached her muddled mind someone had called her name.

-It was her mother again and the rosette tensed her entire body before curling up a little tighter.
-Someone crouched down next to her the same time new hands slipped over her back and rested on both of her shoulders.
+It was her mother again and Sakura tensed her entire body before curling up a little tighter.
+Someone crouched down next to her and new hands slipped over her back, resting on both of her shoulders.
 Soft, comforting mutterings were being whispered in her ear, and Sakura felt denial dramatically shoot to her mind again when she recognised the voice as her father's.

 A lighter touch caressed her lower back and another person leaned down on her other side.
 Her mother.
 Discomfort squirmed in her stomach.

-"Genjutsu," the rosette whispered, eyes shut tight.
+"Genjutsu," Sakura whispered, eyes shut tight.
 "Genjutsu, has to be."
 She felt sick.
 Really sick.

 "What-What did she say?" her mother asked uncertainly, looking up at her husband.
 Her face was a worry filled pale, her eyes wide at what had just happened.